toomucharsh/toomucharsh/README.md

 - 👋 Hi, I’m @toomucharsh
 - 👀 I’m interested in Digital Design and XR Production
-- 🌱 I’m currently learning Virtual Reality Production
-- 📫 How to reach me +1 905 783 8693 / toomucharsh@gmail.com
+- 📫 How to reach me toomucharsh@gmail.com

 <!---
 toomucharsh/toomucharsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.